 Pretty much anything that includes the combination of pumpkin, streusel, muffin, and icing is going to be delicious.
-These muffins are amazing.
-My kids kept coming back for more, especially after I took them out of the oven.
+These muffins are amazing and my kids kept coming back for more, especially after I took them out of the oven.

 The distinct smell of cinnamon, nutmeg, and cloves filled the house with the most comforting scent.
-It feels like fall, even down here in sunny Florida.
+The pumpkin muffins make it feel like fall, even down here in sunny Florida.

 The tops of these muffins are so puffy and crumbly, and oh, so delicious.

 How to make pumpkin muffins from scratch

 - Make the streusel topping with butter, sugar, brown sugar, cinnamon, and flour.
 Set aside.

 - Add the butter, vanilla, pumpkin, all-purpose flour, sugar, brown sugar, baking soda and powder, salt, cinnamon, cloves, nutmeg, and ginger to a large bowl.
 Mix together and add to a muffin tin.